The tweet referred to a pancake recipe they recently published.

 A generational gap between the writer and your audience

 Imagine a 24-year-old content writer writing for an audience aged 45-50.
 Both writer and audience are from the same country and share both language and culture.
-If the writer doesn’t have a good general knowledge and research skills, he may end up making a mistake very similar to the American pancakes one.
+If the writer doesn’t have a good general knowledge and research skills, they may end up making a mistake very similar to the American pancakes one.
 For example, writing ‘Do you keep fond childhood memories of having smashed avocado on toast for breakfast?’ in a food blog article aimed at middle-aged Brits.

 Poor translation skills

 Some companies run out of content ideas or don’t have the capacity to produce enough original content in a certain language.
 They often decide to get a batch of blog posts translated.
 The purpose is to keep publishing articles on a regular basis until they hire additional in-house writers or find reliable freelance content writers for regular collaboration.
 If you assign translation projects to people with no professional experience as translators, they may not know what to do with things like titles, names of institutions or monuments or cultural references.
 You risk receiving literal translations not suitable for the target audience.

 A professional translator doesn’t skip the research stage of the process and makes sure the target text is fit for purpose.
 That means, cutting out irrelevant or inappropriate expressions, looking for alternative cultural references, checking links, rewriting whole paragraphs, choosing a completely different title for the article or replacing images, if necessary.

 Here’s a story to illustrate the difference between a good and a bad translation job.